P¹ –› TT –› EE –› P²

-So Orwell’s view on how you choose to plot your life is teleological.
+So Orwell’s view on how you choose to plot your life is instinctual.
 It is Winston who feels his way through his life, and the novel takes its shape according to the character.
 Winston’s most meaningful action, his situation ‘x’, is to love Julia, because it fits with what his instincts tell him to do.
 The Brotherhood, something which could have driven the plot, is never realised in the novel.
 It is only in Winston’s imagination that it exercises any narrative influence – namely, the first time he sees O’Brien, and the flash between them – “Perhaps the rumors of vast underground conspiracies were true after all – perhaps the Brotherhood really existed!”
 If The Brotherhood had existed, this would have been a very different novel, but as such the resistance is something plotted within Winton’s head, which, so Orwell hints by way of his optimistic appendix, might be just as important in making the world a better place as the Catalonian socialists were when they fought the fascists in Spain.
 Just existing, and having those thoughts, Orwell seems to say in 1984, is a virtue.

 “It was not by making yourself heard but by staying sane that you carried on the human heritage.”